Skip to Main Content

 Management Issues

 The collection is regularly reviewed for weeding, transfers, binding, and repairs to ensure that holdings are timely and inviting to library customers.
 No item shall be withdrawn from the collection or transferred from one agency to another or sent to the bindery without the approval of the Collection Development Department (or designee).
-The Collection Development Department shall determine the criteria for an item to be included in the Central Stacks collection.
+The Collection Development Department shall determine the criteria for an item to be included in the Central Open Stacks collection.
 Only the Collection Development Department (or designee) may authorize the provisional acquisition of materials for the purpose of review and evaluation with the understanding that such materials may subsequently be purchased by the Library.

-4.5 Selection by Levels
+D. Selection Levels

-Adult Materials
+1. Adult Materials

-The Houston Public Library recognizes that customers from high school students through all stages of adulthood have unique recreational, informational and educational needs.
+The Houston Public Library recognizes that customers from high school students through all stages of adulthood have unique recreational, informational, and educational needs.
 Materials are purchased for the Adult collection with this in mind.

-Teen Materials
+2. Teen Materials

 The Houston Public Library recognizes that teenagers or young adults from the ages of 12 to 18 are library customers with unique recreational, informational, and educational needs.
-Materials are purchased for the Young Adult collection with this in mind.
+Materials are purchased for the Young Adult collection with this in mind

-Juvenile Materials
+3. Juvenile Materials

 The juvenile collection includes items for children from infancy through age 14.
 Special attention must be paid to such factors as quality of illustrations, suitability of format, reading level, and general appeal.

-4.6 Reconsideration of Library Materials
+E. Reconsideration of Library Materials

-4.7 Review
+F. Review

 This policy will be reviewed periodically to ensure that it is responsive to changing needs of the Library System and of the general community.